 Sync all

-files to a backup folder:rsync -av *.jpg backup/
+.jpgfiles to a backup folder:rsync -av *.jpg backup/

-18. Using *
+18. Using * in echo for Expansion

 echo *.txt